Marvel Cinematic Universe: Phase One: Development

 Feige was named President of Production at Marvel Studios in March 2007, as Iron Man began filming.
 After the film's successful opening weekend in May 2008, he was promoted to president of Marvel Studios, and the release dates for further films were announced: Iron Man 2 on April 30, 2010; Thor on June 4, 2010; The First Avenger: Captain America on May 6, 2011; and the team-up film The Avengers on July 15, 2011.
 The latter would bring together Iron Man, the Hulk, Captain America, and Thor.
 In March 2009, Marvel adjusted their release schedule, moving Thor to June 17, 2011, and then to May 20, 2011; The First Avenger: Captain America to July 22, 2011; and The Avengers to May 4, 2012.
 In January 2010, Thors release date was moved once again, to May 6, 2011.
 That April, the title of The First Avenger: Captain America was changed to Captain America: The First Avenger.
 Feige said Edgar Wright's pitch for Ant-Man helped shape the early films of the MCU, with some of their plans changing to accommodate Wright's version of the film such as the roster for the Avengers.
 Marvel Studios started using phrases like "Phase One" because Feige did not want to refer to the films with names like the Iron Man trilogy or the Thor trilogy.
 Feige said the idea of "phases" was inspired by the way the comics are grouped together, with individual characters that occasionally come together for a "mega-event limited series".
-This led to the structure of each phase ending with an Avengers crossover film.
+This led to the planned structure of each phase ending with an Avengers crossover film.

 In October 2010, Walt Disney Studios Motion Pictures acquired the distribution rights for The Avengers from Paramount Pictures, though Paramount's logo and credit remain on the film.
 In July 2013, Disney purchased the distribution rights to Iron Man, Iron Man 2, Thor, and The First Avenger from Paramount.
 In June 2023, the distribution rights to The Incredible Hulk reverted from Universal back to Marvel and Disney.